Parkgate tram-train station: History

-It was planned that Rotherham Parkgate would be the hub for longer distance inter-regional services, while Rotherham Central would be the hub for local services.
+It was planned that Parkgate would be the hub for longer distance inter-regional services, while Rotherham Central would be the hub for local services.
 Plans suggested that the construction of the station would cost around £14 million (£53 million including the railway service to Leeds), delivering economic benefits worth over £100 million.

 A study later concluded that the expansion of Rotherham Central would not go ahead, as it would cost £161 million to expand the station, but only deliver benefits worth £76 million.

 Layout

-Rotherham Parkgate stop has only one platform facing the railway lines, and a short pathway and a pedestrian crossing connects it to the main shopping park.
+Parkgate station has only one platform facing the railway lines, and a short pathway and a pedestrian crossing connects it to the main shopping park.

 There are 95 free parking spaces at the station, for use by tram-train passengers.

 Services

 As of 2024, the station is served by two tram-trains per hour.